Best Companies to Remove Late Payments from Credit Reports in July 2026

 A record of a missed payment on a credit card, student loan, or another type of credit account can result in a late fee and other negative marks in your credit history.
 Credit repair agencies can challenge delinquencies and request that creditors remove them from your credit reports.

-But the only way to get a delinquency removed is if the creditor reported inaccurate or outdated information.
-If the delinquency is based on accurate information, you probably won’t be able to get it removed.
+The only way to get a delinquency removed is if the creditor mistakenly reported inaccurate or outdated information.
+If the delinquency is based on accurate information, removing it is unlikely.

 Under the Fair Credit Reporting Act, inaccurate, incomplete, or unverifiable information must be removed or corrected within 30 days.